Help us improve your experience.

 • ON_CHANGE mode sends updates for sensor data from the DUT only when data values change.

 • Newly supported TARGET_DEFINED mode (submode 0) instructs the DUT to select the relevant mode (STREAMING or ON_CHANGE) to deliver each element (leaf) of sensor data to the external collector.
-When a subscription for a sensor with submode 0 is sent from the external collector to the DUT, the DUT responds, activating the sensor subscription so that periodic streaming does not include any of the ON_CHANGE updates.
-However, the DUT will notify the collector whenever qualifying ON_CHANGE events occur.
+When the external collector sends a subscription for a sensor with submode 0 to the DUT, the DUT responds, activating the sensor subscription so that periodic streaming does not include any of the ON_CHANGE updates.
+The DUT notifies the collector whenever qualifying ON_CHANGE events occur.

 The Junos file package (junos-telemetry-interface) includes the gnmi.proto file and GnmiJuniperTelemetryHeader.proto Juniper extension for gNMI support.